timsuchanek/lycheeJS/ROADMAP.md

 back into master, tagged and published.

-## v0.8.4

-- Dispenser CLI Tool (creates Templates and validates API Docs of a Definition)

 ## v0.8.5

 - Website: Overhauling and Architecture Diagrams
 - Sorbet Log File serialization (sorbet.data.LOG encode/decode that runs every 5 minutes)
 - lychee.net.remote.Peer (has own lychee.Storage instance and stores all peers in a /project-specific/lychee.store)